Options class (ScrollBar)

 Example

-null {null}, specifies that the horizonalOverlayShapes field defines the horizonalOverlayShapes property.
-By default, the horizonalOverlayShapes is "leftLite(l),rightLite(r)".
+null {null}, uses the default horizontalOverlayShapes value.
+By default, the horizontalOverlayShapes is "leftLite(l),rightLite(r)".

 "left(l)" {string}, indicates that "l" (left-button) applies the overlay shape defined by exontrol.Shapes.ScrollBar.overlay.left